GraceAKelly/Grace-Kelly-Repository/README.md

 simpleinterest.py Code to calculate the total amount repaid on a loan based on simple interest values inputted

+compoundinterest.py Calculates the total amount repaid on a loan based on compound interest values inputted

 Licience
 -----------------------
 Apache License 2.0